cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### What are cyberlinks?
 Cyberlink is a link between two CIDs or between 2 IPFS hashes.

+### What's DURA?
+DURA (distributed unified resource address) is our equivalent of an URL (an abbreviation for uniform resource locator), which is what you see in your browser when you visit a web2 website.
+The whole idea behind DURA is very simple.
+Browse content without relying on any registry service (ICANN).
+This means no relying on third parties for packet routing.
+No censorship, etc. Apart from the philosophical stand, DURA's can deliver security, globality and permanent linking.

 ### How is cyberlink different to a hyperlink?
 A hyperlink is dependent on central data servers and packet routing.
 But, IPFS hashes are immutable (cannot be tampered with after they were created, or - permanent).
 Meaning that no one can tamper with it, as opposed to hyperlinks (this does not mean that you cannot change a file or modify it, but if you do - the fact that you have done a change, will be known to others).